emmercm/www/src/blog/undoing-a-git-commit.md

 ## Scenario 2: the commit has been pushed

-This is the more difficult and dangerous scenario

 From the above example project, let's say we find the "questionable" commit to be "bad" - this makes `f62390c` the last known "good" commit.
 There are two steps to undo all changes after `f62390c`...

 Undoing the commits locally: